Generic Name: labetalol hydrochloride

 The plasma half-life of labetalol following oral administration is about 6 to 8 hours.
 Steady-state plasma levels of labetalol during repetitive dosing are reached by about the third day of dosing.
 In patients with decreased hepatic or renal function, the elimination half-life of labetalol is not altered; however, the relative bioavailability in hepatically impaired patients is increased due to decreased "first-pass" metabolism.

-Some pharmacokinetic studies indicate that the elimination of labetalol is reduced in elderly patients.
-Therefore, although elderly patients may initiate therapy at the currently recommended dosage of 100 mg b.i.d., elderly patients will generally require lower maintenance dosages than non-elderly patients.
+Elderly Patients: Some pharmacokinetic studies indicate that the elimination of labetalol is reduced in elderly patients.
+Therefore, although elderly patients may initiate therapy at the currently recommended dosage of 100 mg b.i.d., elderly patients will generally require lower maintenance dosages than nonelderly patients.

-Labetalol HCl tablets are indicated in the management of hypertension.
-Labetalol HCl tablets may be used alone or in combination with other antihypertensive agents, especially thiazide and loop diuretics.
+Labetalol hydrochloride tablets are indicated in the management of hypertension.
+Labetalol hydrochloride tablets may be used alone or in combination with other antihypertensive agents, especially thiazide and loop diuretics.

 Beta-blockers, even those with apparent cardioselectivity, should not be used in patients with a history of obstructive airway disease, including asthma.

-Labetalol HCl tablets should be used with caution in patients with impaired hepatic function since metabolism of the drug may be diminished.
+Impaired Hepatic Function: Labetalol hydrochloride tablets should be used with caution in patients with impaired hepatic function since metabolism of the drug may be diminished.

-Intraoperative Floppy Iris Syndrome (IFIS) has been observed during cataract surgery in some patients treated with alpha1-blockers (labetalol is an alpha/beta blocker).
+Intraoperative Floppy Iris Syndrome (IFIS) has been observed during cataract surgery in some patients treated with alpha-1 blockers (labetalol is an alpha/beta blocker).
 This variant of small pupil syndrome is characterized by the combination of a flaccid iris that billows in response to intraoperative irrigation currents, progressive intraoperative miosis despite preoperative dilation with standard mydriatic drugs, and potential prolapse of the iris toward the phacoemulsification incisions.
-The patient’s ophthalmologist should be prepared for possible modifications to the surgical technique, such as the ultilization of iris hooks, iris dilator rings, or viscoelastic substances.
-There does not appear to be a benefit of stopping alpha1-blocker therapy prior to cataract surgery.
+The patient's ophthalmologist should be prepared for possible modifications to the surgical technique, such as the utilization of iris hooks, iris dilator rings, or viscoelastic substances.
+There does not appear to be a benefit of stopping alpha-1 blocker therapy prior to cataract surgery.

-As with all drugs with beta-blocking activity, certain advice to patients being treated with labetalol HCl is warranted.
+Information for Patients: As with all drugs with beta-blocking activity, certain advice to patients being treated with labetalol HCl is warranted.
 This information is intended to aid in the safe and effective use of this medication.
 It is not a disclosure of all possible adverse or intended effects.
-While no incident of the abrupt withdrawal phenomenon (exacerbation of angina pectoris) has been reported with labetalol HCl, dosing with labetalol HCl tablets should not be interrupted or discontinued without a physician's advice.
-Patients being treated with labetalol HCl tablets should consult a physician at any signs or symptoms of impending cardiac failure or hepatic dysfunction (see WARNINGS).
-Also, transient scalp tingling may occur, usually when treatment with labetalol HCl tablets is initiated (see ADVERSE REACTIONS).
+While no incident of the abrupt withdrawal phenomenon (exacerbation of angina pectoris) has been reported with labetalol HCl, dosing with labetalol hydrochloride tablets should not be interrupted or discontinued without a physician's advice.
+Patients being treated with labetalol hydrochloride tablets should consult a physician at any signs or symptoms of impending cardiac failure or hepatic dysfunction (see WARNINGS).
+Also, transient scalp tingling may occur, usually when treatment with labetalol hydrochloride tablets is initiated (see ADVERSE REACTIONS).

-In one survey, 2.3% of patients taking labetalol HCl in combination with tricyclic antidepressants experienced tremor as compared to 0.7% reported to occur with labetalol HCl alone.
-The contribution of each of the treatments to this adverse reaction is unknown but the possibility of a drug interaction cannot be excluded.
+Drug Interactions: In one survey, 2.3% of patients taking labetalol HCl in combination with tricyclic antidepressants experienced tremor, as compared to 0.7% reported to occur with labetalol HCl alone.
+The contribution of each of the treatments to this adverse reaction is unknown, but the possibility of a drug interaction cannot be excluded.